 Water Temperature for Guppies: Ideal Range

-A digital thermometer with a probe, rather than a stick-on strip on the glass, gives the most accurate read on the water itself.
-Glass-mounted strips read the glass surface temperature, which can run a degree or two off from what the water is actually doing.
+➜ Measure the water, not the glass.
+A digital thermometer with a probe gives the most accurate read.
+A stick-on strip on the glass reads the glass surface temperature, which can run a degree or two off from what the water is actually doing.

 Can Guppies Live in Cold Water?